NAIST-SE/PNG-BRIDGES/index.md

 - Dong Wang, Kyushu University, Japan

 ### Local Participation
-- Papua New Guinea Universities
+- Unitech PNG
 - Papua New Guinea Science and Technology Secretariat
 - Papua New Guinea Digital Cluster
 - National High Schools
-- PNG ICT Specialists
+- PNG ICT Industry

 ## Venue
 BRIDGES2023 will take place at [Loloata resort](https://www.loloataislandresort.com/), which is located on an island off the coast of Port Moresby, capital of Pacific nation, Papua New Guinea (PNG).
 Known as the land of unexpected, locals speak over 850 languages and have a diverse culture, flora and fauna (like the Bird of Paradise and the world's largest butterfly, the Queen Alexandra Birdwing), making PNG one of the last untouched locations on the planet.
 With independence day looming on September 16th, we expect the area to be buzzing with pacific-style culture and experiences.